Dr Michelle Yaa Asantewa

 Concerned with the media image of black boys and gang-related violence, coupled with personal experiences of the realities and impact of this profile, Michelle explored these themes in her first novel Elijah.
 The novel considers the influences black youth are exposed to and how they impact their life choices.
 It explores cultural and peer identity as determiners for self-perception and social responsibility.

 Michelle is Co-Chair and founding member of Johmard Lyme, a Voluntary Community Organisation that provides opportunities for young people to develop social, personal and life skills.
 She is also part of an organising group set up to redevelop Bogle L'Ouverture Publications.
-BLP was co-founded in 1968 by Eric and Jessica Huntley, and was among the first Black owned publishers in the UK.
+BLP was co-founded in 1968 by Eric Huntley and Jessica Huntley, and was among the first Black owned publishers in the UK.
 Michelle collaborates with Black History Walks on a range of Black History educational events, including courses, presentations and film screenings.
 She is regularly invited to curate and host a number of events.
+Michelle is a freelance literary consultant for the Literary Consultancy.
+Dr Asantewa collaborates with a number of community organisations, such as Black History Walks and Pan-Afrikan Society Community Forum, and Education Through Culture.
+SHe is available for presentations, interviews, workshops and educational/personal mentoring.
 Her contact details are below.